-Ask the participants to draw out a timeline.
-On the timeline, they should indicate the points at which you follow up with a patient, and the activities that should be performed at each follow up visit.
+On the timeline, indicate the points in time at which you follow up with a patient who has suffered severe malaria, and the activities that should be performed at each follow up visit.

 It is important to follow up patients who have recovered from severe malaria to assess for possible sequelae of the disease or the treatment.
 About 5% of adults and 10% of children who survive cerebral Malaria have neurological and cognitive sequelae.
 Most of the neurological sequelae are transient and resolve after 6 months.
 You should therefore have a follow up plan to review these patients.